OpenEvalProject/evals/manuscripts/elife-00745/v1/manuscript.md

 The C-terminal fragment of Nup188, Nup188C, is a right-handed arc-shaped superhelical structure built from 19 helices that form 6 helical repeats, which are stacked in regular order (Figure 2).
 The first helical pair (α1 and α2) forms a HEAT repeat followed by 5 ARM repeats.
 The inner face of the structure is built from helices α2, α5, α8, α12, α15, and α19.
 The C-terminal helix α19 caps the structure.
 At the N terminus, helices α1 and α2 expose a hydrophobic surface, which strongly suggests that the full-length protein continues in a stacked pattern.
 This hydrophobic surface engages in a twofold symmetric crystal packing contact with a neighboring Nup188C molecule resulting in a horseshoe-shaped dimer.
 Because this contact is generated by a protein truncation, we suggest that it is a crystal artifact and not physiologically relevant.
 Similar packing contacts are frequently observed with truncated, stacked helical proteins.
 Interestingly, the two Nup188C copies in the asymmetrical unit have a different curvature, likely reflecting the intrinsic flexibility of the molecule (Figure 2C).

-Since we were unable to obtain crystals for full-length Nup188, we attempted to model the missing 283-residue segment (
+Since we were unable to obtain crystals for full-length Nup188, we attempted to model the missing 283-residue segment (Figure 3A), taking various information into consideration.
+To start, secondary structure prediction suggests that the segment folds into 10 helices.
+Furthermore, the adjacent ends of both crystallized fragments, Nup188N and Nup188C, are regular repeats, therefore we reasoned that the missing segment very likely forms five helical pairs connecting the two parts into one continuous superhelical element (Figure 3B).
+This assumption is supported by 3D comparisons of the crystallized fragments with published structures of other stacked helical proteins.
+For both fragments we find superposable helical proteins in the PDB that extend in a repeat pattern further into the space where we expect the missing residues of Nup188 to be positioned.
+The assumption of a continuous helical structure is also supported by limited proteolysis experiments.
+Although MtNup188 is cut in numerous positions, the resulting fragments still behave like the full-length protein in a gel filtration experiment (data not shown).

 ![Figure 3.](https://cdn.elifesciences.org/articles/00745/elife-00745-fig3-v1.jpg)

 **Figure 3.:** (A) Schematic diagram of full-length Myceliophthora thermophila Nup188 with details about the subdomain arrangement for the entire protein.
 (B) Full-length Nup188 gradient-colored in red-gray-blue.
 The modeled region and the overall dimensions are indicated.
 (C).
 Single-particle negative stain EM class averages of full-length MtNup188, ScNup188 and MtNup192.
 Classes are roughly grouped and are ordered from more ‘closed’ (left) to ‘open’ conformations (right).
 The three proteins are evidently structurally related.
 (D) Structural similarity between Nup188 and importin-α and -β.
 The aligned areas of Nup188N, Nup188C, importin-α (3L3Q) and importin-β (1QGR) are gradient-colored in orange from N to C terminus.
-Non-aligned helices are in gray and the repeat numbering is indicated.DOI: http://dx.doi.org/10.7554/eLife.00745.006
+Non-aligned helices are in gray and the repeat numbering is indicated.

 To experimentally support our model of full-length MtNup188 we performed single particle EM analysis.
 We obtained 2D class averages from negatively stained particles (Figure 3C) demonstrating that MtNup188 can adopt multiple conformations.
 Several 2D classes are consistent with the crystal structures and show a ring-like structure with a bent, elongated extension.
 The overall dimensions are consistent with our full-length model measuring ∼170 Å in length and ∼85 Å across the N-terminal ring.
 Other 2D classes show a twisted S-shaped molecule, where the ring is apparently opened.
 Thus, the protein can adopt various conformations in solution, consistent with the flexibility observed for many stacked helical domains.

-## Nup188 and Nup192 are structurally related
+### Nup188 and Nup192 are structurally related

 Like many other architectural nucleoporins, Nup188 is rather poorly conserved in sequence across diverse eukaryotes (Neumann et al., 2010).
 To test whether Nup188 is conserved in structure, we analyzed Nup188 from S. cerevisiae by single-particle negative stain EM and compared it to the thermophilic ortholog.
 The two fungi are separated by ∼800 million years in evolution (Hedges et al., 2006) and the Nup188 proteins share 15% sequence identity.
 As expected, MtNup188 and ScNup188 are very similar in structure, at least at the resolution obtained by EM analysis (Figure 3C).
 Both proteins show similar overall dimensions and share flexibility, evident in distinct 2D classes.